moonline/UW.Olivos-Roche/Paper.rst

 Creating transit centers with shops, services and monitored bicycle parking spaces could provide people everything for their daily needs and make that places more attractive and safer.

-Monitored bicycle would allow people to take the bicycle to transit, and park it safe.
+Monitored bicycle parking would allow people to take the bicycle to transit, and park it safe.

 .. figure:: images/maps/transit-centers-map.jpg
-   :width: 60%
+   :width: 70%

-   Recommended places for transit centers with monitored bicycle parking spaces: Dr. Cetrangolo train station, the Panamericana bus and express bus stops Gobernador Manuel Ugarte and Antonio Malaver and Carlos Villate St. / España St. (bus hotspot) (OSM2019_, 2019, `-34.5228, -58.5008 <https://www.openstreetmap.org/#map=16/-34.5228/-58.5008&layers=C>`_)
+   Recommended places for transit centers with monitored bicycle parking spaces: Dr. Cetrangolo train station, the Panamericana bus and express bus stops Gobernador Manuel Ugarte and Antonio Malaver and the bus hotspot Carlos Villate St. / España St. (OSM2019_, 2019, `-34.5228, -58.5008 <https://www.openstreetmap.org/#map=16/-34.5228/-58.5008&layers=C>`_)

 Separated Bicycle lanes